 The Washington Department of Fish and Wildlife is currently developing a commercial whale-watching licensing program.
 To learn more, visit the commercial whale-watching licensing program webpage, and sign up to receive updates.

-WDFW is committed to conserving and protecting Southern Resident killer whales and is working tirelessly to support their recovery.
+Despite their endangered listing, the southern resident killer whale population has continued to decline, signaling that they need additional intervention in their recovery.
+WDFW is committed to conserving and protecting these orca whales and is working tirelessly to support their return from the brink of extinction.
 In addition to serving on Governor Inslee's Southern Resident Orca Task Force, some of our recent efforts to support southern resident killer whale recovery include:

-- Leading habitat restoration projects throughout Puget Sound
+- Leading salmon habitat restoration projects throughout Puget Sound

 - Supporting additional protections for forage fish and salmon